Code-Institute-Submissions/py/docs/user-centric/surface/surface.md

 - [My Color Space](https://mycolor.space/?hex=%2334495E&sub=1)

 ### Layout

 #### Technologies Used

-- Vendor templates (as seen in [Technologies Used](../../tech-used/tech_used.md))
+- Vendor templates (as referenced in [Technologies Used](../../tech-used/tech_used.md))
 - Bootstrap
 - Custom Code

 #### Homepage

-- Upon entry, users are greeted with an intuitive header with dropdowns and a search engine.
-Below it is a call-to-action section featuring an video/image and text on the right side, along with a button prompting users to learn more about Plexosoft Marketplace.
+- On entry, users encounter an intuitive header with dropdowns and a search function.
+This is followed by a call-to-action section showcasing a video/image on the left, complemented by text on the right.
+An accompanying button invites users to explore Plexosoft Marketplace further.

-- Following the call-to-action section, Products & Services are displayed sequentially: Product & Service (mixed cards), Product (Product cards), Service (Service cards).
+- The Products & Services are sequentially displayed as: Product & Service (mixed cards), Product (Product cards), and Service (Service cards).

-- Product & Service sections are organized into rows, each containing 3 columns that showcase 3 cards (styled using Bootstrap), replete with pertinent information and associated call-to-action directives.
+- Product & Service sections feature rows with 3 columns, each housing 3 cards (styled using Bootstrap).
+These cards provide key details and specific call-to-action instructions.

-- Notably, these cards comprise subparts: card, card header, card body, and card footer, each demarcated by their unique borders.
+- Each card is subdivided into: card header, card body, and card footer, distinctively separated by unique borders.

-- The footer consists of a row split into three columns, designated for: About, Useful Links, Newsletter and Contact Information.
-Situated above this is a discreet row of social media icons.
+- The footer is divided into three columns: About, Useful Links, Newsletter, and Contact Information.
+Preceding this is a subtle row of social media icons.

-- All aforementioned elements are responsive, catering to a variety of screen dimensions.
+- All elements are responsively designed, adaptable to different screen sizes.

 #### Login

-- The login page employs columns and rows to maintain layout uniformity, replicating established patterns using Bootstrap's card system wherever feasible.
+- The login page uses a column and row layout for consistency, employing Bootstrap's card system where suitable.

-- Input fields and buttons are provided.
+- Fields for input and buttons are integrated.

-- Social Media login is possible.
+- Social Media login is facilitated.

-- Feedback/messages functionality included.
+- Feedback/messages functionality is included.

 #### Sign Up

-- The sign-up page echoes the aesthetic of the login page, leveraging Bootstrap's card style.
+- The sign-up page mirrors the login page in aesthetics, utilizing Bootstrap's card design.

-- Input fields and a button are integrated.
+- There are dedicated input fields and a registration button.

-- Social Media register is possible
+- Registration via Social Media is available.

-- Feedback/messages functionality included.
+- Feedback/messages functionality is present.

 #### Product & Service Dedicated Page

-- Presented on its dedicated page, the Product & Service offers an in-depth rendition of the primary card observed on the homepage, complete with extensive details and E-commerce functionalities.
+- The dedicated page offers a detailed view of the primary card from the homepage, enriched with in-depth descriptions and e-commerce features.

-- A harmonious style is sustained throughout.
+- Consistent styling pervades.

-- Feedback/messages functionality included.
+- Feedback/messages functionality is incorporated.

 #### User & Admin Dashboard

-- The admin dashboard, adapted from another vendor template, meshes perfectly with Plexosoft Marketplace.
+- The admin dashboard, sourced from a vendor template, integrates seamlessly with Plexosoft Marketplace.

-- We've made minor stylistic tweaks to this template to ensure coherence with the overarching software design.
+- We applied minimal design alterations to ensure congruence with the predominant software aesthetic.

-- Each card's presentation mirrors the ubiquitous Product & Service card format, reinforcing consistency.
+- Card designs are reminiscent of the standard Product & Service card layout, upholding uniformity.

 #### Contact Page

-- The contact page harnesses Bootstrap's card design to encapsulate the form element.
+- The contact page employs Bootstrap's card layout to frame the form.

-- Input fields and a button are present.
+- Input fields and a button are provided.

-- Topic select option is available.
+- A topic selection option is available.

-- The familiar design reassures users of their continuity within Plexosoft.
+- The consistent design assures users of their journey within Plexosoft.

-- Fast access to the conctact page is visible.
+- Quick access to the contact page is highlighted.

 #### FAQ

-- The FAQ page, while intriguing, remains true to established design and stylistic conventions.
+- The FAQ page, while distinctive, aligns with established design norms.

-- It features collapsible buttons for each query, whether textual or video-based.
+- Questions are addressed via collapsible buttons, both textually and visually.

-- Authentic content has been embedded, and just like the rest of Plexopost Marketplace, this page is fully responsive.
+- Authentic content is embedded, ensuring the page remains responsive across devices.

-- Fast access to the FAQ page is visible.
+- Quick access to the FAQ page is evident.

 ### Fonts

-- Our primary font is `Roboto`, except where specified.
+- Our mainstay font is **Roboto**, barring specific exceptions.

-- `Fairplay Display` is employed for select titles and subtitles.
+- **Fairplay Display** is chosen for select titles and subtitles.

 ### Images

-- Key images are found in the call-to-action section, favicon, and placeholders for Products & Services.
+- Central images include those in the call-to-action section, favicon, and placeholders for Products & Services.

-- Independent images for Products & Services are stored on AWS3.
+- Individual images for Products & Services are hosted on AWS3.

-### Page Order
+### Pages Order

-- The sequence of main pages is as follows: Homepage > Single VoteCards > Active > Completed > Signup > Login > Dashboard > FAQ > Contact.
+- Header > Product & Service > Product section > Service section > Dedicated Product & Service > Login/Register > User/Admin Dashboard > FAQ & Contact

-- The navbar and footer are consistent across all pages.
+- The navbar and footer remain consistent across pages.

-- At all times, we've incorporated the principle of progressive disclosure.
+- We've seamlessly integrated the principle of progressive disclosure.

 ### Navigation Flow

-- Adhering to `progressive disclosure` enabled a seamless application experience.
-Users initially land on the `Homepage`.
-From there, they can choose to `Sign Up` or `Login`.
-Post login, they're seamlessly redirected to their dashboard.
-Queries can be addressed via the `Contact` page or the `FAQ`.
+- Our commitment to **progressive disclosure** guarantees a fluid user journey.
+Users commence at the **Homepage** and can opt to **Sign Up** or **Login**.
+Post-login, they're directed to their dashboard.
+Concerns can be resolved via the **Contact** page or the **FAQ**.

-- VoteCards are accessible from the `Homepage`, user's `Dashboard`, `Active` page, `Completed` page, and directly via their specific URLs.
+- Products & Services can be accessed from the Homepage, Dashboard, Menu, or their specific URLs.

-Throughout the design, we emphasized simplicity, ensuring that crucial elements stand out.
-Recognizable patterns in layout and interactions enhance user familiarity.
-The design ensures readability, with contrasting colors and varied fonts employed judiciously.
+Emphasizing simplicity throughout the design, we ensured key elements are salient.
+Familiar layout patterns enhance user orientation.
+The design prioritizes readability, utilizing contrasting colors and diverse fonts discerningly.

-Navigational clarity is paramount.
-We've ensured value is perceivable throughout the platform.
+Key factors are navigational clarity, ease of use, and consistent feedback.
+Value perception is a constant across the platform.

 **Key Design Principles:**